 With the shift from traditional monolithic applications to the distributed microservices of DevOps, there is a need for a similar change in operational security policies.
 For…

-Whether your team is currently using an Agile approach to manage its software development or has yet to institute a formal project management system, implementing enterprise DevOps solutions is a necessary step to take if maximizing the efficiency of your operations and development teams is a priority for your organization.
+Whether your team is currently using an Agile approach to manage its enterprise monitoring software development or has yet to institute a formal project management system, implementing enterprise DevOps solutions is a necessary step to take if maximizing the efficiency of your operations and development teams is a priority for your organization.

 Knowing where to begin, however, can be a challenge.